aviaviavi/odf3-hackathon/README.md

 - Every query, graph, and dashboard is embeddable on your own webpages.
 Hit the "share" button for embed links.
 - The database itself is publicly accessible.
 Email mail@avi.press to get read-only credentials for the postgresql database.

+## Notes, caveats, etc

+- The `TABLE.country_code` field is generally incorrect right now for most tables (they are non-standard from our main data source), so making map based graphs doesn't work out of the box.
+We've included a `country_code` table where you can join on a `name`, which has the correct codes that will work with metabase's map utilities.